New York

 Moreover, zip codes also serve a broader purpose beyond mail delivery.
 They are widely used in various industries and sectors for purposes such as demographic analysis, market research, and transportation planning.
 Zip codes provide vital information about specific areas, including population density, income levels, and consumer behavior.
 This data is invaluable for businesses and organizations looking to target specific markets or understand regional trends.
 By utilizing zip codes, companies can effectively tailor their marketing strategies, locate new business opportunities, and make more informed decisions based on localized data.

-See also What Is New York Style Pizza
+See also Are Flights To New York Cancelled

 The History of Zip Codes in the United States